shafique-md18/low-level-design/solutions/tictactoe/notes.md

 4. Input validation layer
 5. Metrics collection (moves per game, win rates, etc.)
 6. Game Save and Resume using Momento design pattern

+#### Key Synchronization Considerations:
+1. Use ReentrantLock for game state changes
+2. Use ReadWriteLock for board operations
+3. Use ConcurrentHashMap for games collection
+4. Use ConcurrentLinkedDeque for move history
+5. Ensure atomic operations for state changes

+#### The synchronization approach depends on your specific requirements:
+1. If it's a single JVM application: Basic locks are sufficient
+2. If it's distributed: Need distributed locks (like Redis)
+3. If real-time multiplayer: Consider event-driven architecture